kacperbojakowski/final-project/06-education/1-self-teaching/index.md

   * Choice of words (e.g., technical terms vs. plain language)
   * Ambiguity and redundancy (explicitness vs. cohesion)
   * Style and register
-* Visual content (pictures and icons, including captions and indexing)
+* Visual content (pictures, icons, and captions with index numbers for images)
-* Informational value (is it relevant and helpful?)
+* Informational value (is the content relevant and helpful?)

-Assess the document by considering these questions:
+Assess the document by considering the following questions:

 * Are all necessary elements in place and properly structured?[^1]
-* Is the information helpful, clear, and easy to find?
+* Is information helpful, clear, and easy to find?
 * Is the print sharp?
 Are images in high resolution?
-Is the text (well-) translated?
+Is the text well translated?
-* Is the information correct, up-to-date, and conforming to industry standards (if applicable)?
+* Is information correct, up-to-date, and conforming to industry standards?
-* Can you access the content elsewhere (e.g., download as a PDF)?
+* Can you access the content elsewhere (e.g., download the guide as a PDF)?

-> ❗ **IMPORTANT**: The above framework is *not* an industry-approved method for *documentation testing*; it's a simple outline to help you focus on aspects that may contribute to overall quality of documentation.
+> ❗ **IMPORTANT**: The above framework is *not* an industry-approved method for documentation testing.
+It's just an outline of some aspects that may contribute to overall quality of documentation.

 You could use the same approach for documents published online, but with some additional, web-specific points, such as:

 * Website responsiveness: how well the website scales relative to window size on different devices?
 * Are all elements loading and being displayed correctly?
 * Are there fallbacks for fonts and alt-texts for images?
-* Is the user interface intuitive and functional (e.g., collapsible navigation, "back to top" buttons, etc.)?
+* Is the user interface intuitive and functional (e.g., collapsible navigation and "back to top" button)?
-* Are links and anchor elements loading correctly and pointing to the right resources?
+* Are links active and do they point to the right resources?

-Once you spend some time reading documents and studying content design, you'll develop an eye for good (and bad) documentation, just like you did for translation.
-From then on, all you do is put theory to practice: mimic the good, avoid the bad, and follow approved trends in your writing.
+Once you spend some time reading documents and studying content design, you'll develop an eye for good and bad documentation, just as you've learned to recognize good and bad translation.
+In addition to reading documentation, regularly visit tech comm blogs and follow industry trends.
+Revise your old work from time to time and apply newly learned *best practices* in your writing.

-There might be moments when you think: *"OK, how do I know if this practice is good or bad?"*.
-Frankly, this confusion is what you are looking for.
-When it happens, google the thing or ask in the community.
-Whatever you learn this way, you will remember for long: problems itch most when they are personal.
+At times you might wonder: *"OK, how do I know if this practice here is considered good or bad?"*.
+This is a good sign – it shows that you have investigative qualities much desired in this field.
+Take any confusion as an incentive to do more research.
+Reach out to the community and ask professionals if you can't find a clear answer.

-Sometimes you won't find a clear answer.
-Trends in tech comm are changing and there are always some conflicting views.
-You are a user, though, so you have a say in this too.
+Chances are there won't be a clear answer at all, though.
+Trends in tech comm are changing and there will always be some conflicting views.
+Just think about all the disputes people have over the serial comma in English, for example.
+Design choices answer to users' preferences; they aren't necessarily objective truths.
+Just remember that you are a user too, so you have a say here too.
 I love navbars that collapse on scroll.
 My friend hates them. *What about you?*

-As for reading suggestions, any documentation should work, but if you're really pressed for time, you can kill two birds with one stone:

-* Read manuals for the products you buy.
-* Read documentation (including tutorials) for the tools and technologies you learn (e.g., [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)).

-Definitely check out professional docs on *how to write docs*: documentation style guides such as [Atlassian Design System](https://atlassian.design/) or [Google developer style guide](https://developers.google.com/style).
+As for reading suggestions, any documentation should do.
+If you're really pressed for time, you can kill two birds with one stone: read guides for the products you use or for tools and technologies you want to learn (e.g., [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)).
+You can also check out professional style guides (docs on how to write docs!) like the one from [Atlassian](https://atlassian.design/) or [Google](https://developers.google.com/style).

 ### Blogs and podcasts

-This is your best bet to stay updated in the field.
-Check out the blogs and podcasts below if you haven't already.
-They are maintained by professionals active in tech comm and related areas: expect lots of practical tips and real-life examples.
+These are your best bet to stay updated with industry news.
+Check out the blogs and podcasts linked below.
+They are maintained by professionals active in tech comm and related areas.
+You can expect quality content with lots of practical tips and real-life examples.

 **BLOGS:**